lisp0326/lisp0326.github.io/_posts/2014-04-03-anhong_BMCgenomics.md

 ---
 layout: page
-title:  "Lab Publication - Blood First Edition"
+title:  "Flower buds of pol CMS"
 teaser: "Comparative transcript profiling of the fertile and sterile flower buds of pol CMS in B. napus"
 header:
     image_fullwidth: "brnapus.png"